psychemedia/storytelling-notes/gwion-bach.md

 That charmed from thought the trusted mound.

 A tumult and a cry to heaven!
-‘The white surf breaks; the mound ts riven:
+'The white surf breaks; the mound ts riven:
 Through the wide rift the ocean-spring
 Bursts with tumultuous ravaging.

-The western ocean’s stormy might
+The western ocean's stormy might
-Is curling o’er the rampart’s height:
+Is curling o'er the rampart's height:
 Destruction strikes with want and scorn
 Presumption, from abundance born.